lukeswitz/WiFi-RemoteID/README.md

 Build and Flash in Platform.io in VSCode.
-Thanks for the underlying code dev to Cemaxacutor and Luke Switzer.
+Thanks to Cemaxacutor and Luke Switzer for the underlying code.
+I only modded it to suit the needs of my board.